Ulugh Beg Madrasa: Architecture

 The building has a rectangular plan, measuring 56 by 81 meters, with a minaret 33 meters high at each of the four angles.
 Each side consists of blocks with two floors, which surround an inner courtyard.
 The entrance is made by three successive iwans.
 The outer iwan, facing Registan square, has a huge 35-foot tall pishtaq (twice the height of the rest of the building) and occupies two thirds of the side of the madrasa.
 It has an inscription in kufic that reads: "this magnificent facade has a height that is twice that of the sky and has such a weight that the spin of the Earth is delayed".
 Next to the outer iwan, there is another, smaller one, which in turn gives access to a third, facing the inner courtyard.

 The inner courtyard, measuring 30 by 40 meters, is surrounded by a gallery of two floors, with entrances to the fifty hujras (student housing cells).
 In the center of each of the courtyard galleries is an iwan.
 The western side gives access to a long and narrow mosque, located at the rear of the madrasa, where several pieces are on display, namely documents and European engravings from the 17th century.
 One of the engravings shows Ulugh Beg with a very European appearance.
 In each corner of the courtyard there is a darskhana (reading or class room), covered by a dome.
 These rooms flank the mosque room to the west and the main iwan to the east.
 The placement of classrooms in the corners has been adopted by almost all of the later madrasas in Central Asia, although in more recent madrasas, it is common for one of the corners to be occupied by the mosque, rather than the rear.

+Tilework and mosaics

 All exterior surfaces are covered by a variegated decorative scheme, executed using hazarbaf, azulejos, hafts, faience, mosaics, and maiolica.
 Wainscoting and frames are made of marble.
 The decorative motifs are mainly geometric girih patterns, but there are also floral motifs and inscriptions in kufic.
 The yellow-brown base helps to highlight the green, yellow, turquoise, and light and dark blue glazes.
 In the pishtaq of the main entrance, a panoply of blue stars in the decoration demonstrates Ulugh Beg's passion for astronomy.